-Recently, there has been a sharp rise in ownership of electric vehicles, which means there is also a higher demand for at home electric vehicle chargers.
+Recently, there has been a sharp rise in ownership of electric vehicles, which means there is also a higher demand for electric vehicle home chargers.
 Here is everything you need to know about at home electric car charging and whether it is right for you.

 Whilst having an electric vehicle charging system at home is very handy and it definitely makes the ownership of an electric vehicle easier, not every EV owner has an EV charger at home, because some people do not have their own driveway and their car is parked on a public highway, which means they cannot charge their car at home.